tomaki19/gradle-cmake-plugin/README.md

 # gradle-cmake-plugin
-A gradle plugin for C/C++ builds that utilizes cmake.
+A Gradle plugin that uses the CMake build framework for C/C++ builds.

 # Intention
-Organizing software projects is hard, especially in large teams.
-To allow for a certain degree of standardization for build scripting, this gradle plugin combines the powerful and feature rich cmake framework with the flexibile gradle framework to produce standardized modern cmake configurations.
-This enforces some build scripting rules for the project, while keeping a certain degree of freedom for developers to build their projects.
+Organizing multi-project C/C++ builds is hard, especially in multi language environments.
+The Gradle build framework does a great job in integrating multiple languages, while still enforcing some basic build guidelines.
+This plugin combines the powerful and feature rich CMake build framework with the flexibile Gradle framework to produce modern CMake multi-project configurations.
+Some build scripting rules are enforced onto the projects, while keeping a certain degree of freedom for developers to build their own setups.

 # Features